OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 3. Select the relevant domain name.
 4. Double click in the `Value` column to edit any cookie value.

-> Note: Cookies can be deleted once selected by pressing the `delete` key, or from the right click context menu.
+> Note: Cookies can be deleted once selected by pressing the `delete` key, or from the right-click context menu.

 ### Mozilla Firefox